Top 12 benefits of CRM for Salespersons

 4. Pipeline Management

-According to CSO insights, 27% of sales reps say that a long sales cycle is one of the biggest barriers to sales effectiveness.
+According to CSO insights, 27% of salespersons say that a long sales cycle is one of the biggest barriers to sales effectiveness.
 The smartest way to track leads and prospects in the sales pipeline is to use a CRM.
 Sales pipeline maximizes sales potential and segments entire lead database into different categories.
-It helps sales reps to plan effective strategies to move the leads from one sales stage to the next and notifies salesperson whenever a lead moves to the next level.
+It helps salespersons to plan effective strategies to move the leads from one sales stage to the next and notifies them whenever a lead moves to the next level.

 5. Sales Forecasting